timoxley/inheritfn/Readme.md

 Enables you to wrap a function with another function without losing access to values defined on the original function.

-`inheritfn` implements copy-on-write behaviour like `Object.create`.
+`inheritfn` implements copy-on-write behaviour similarly to regular Object prototypical inheritance via `Object.create`.

 ## Example